alfredo1995/recyclable-scroll-view/README.md

     Copy Clone URL: Copy the given clone URL.
 This URL represents the location of the repository on GitHub.

     Alternatively, you can use the hotkey (usually F5) to launch the game

-Building for Deployment:

-    Select Build Platform: In the Unity Editor, go to File > Build Settings.
-Choose the target platform you want to build the project for (e.g. PC, Mac, Android, iOS).

-    Configure build settings: Configure build settings according to your platform requirements, such as resolution, graphics quality, and target device specifications.

-    Click the Build button: Once the settings are configured, click the "Build" button.
-Unity will generate the files necessary to run the game on the chosen platform.

 <br>
 <h3> 5 Game Execution: </h3>